Top 7 Myths Surrounding Adultery and Divorce

 However, it makes no difference whether the marriage itself is between a heterosexual or homosexual couple; it’s the nature of adultery which matters.

-Currently, the spouse applying for a divorce (known as the Petitioner) can use ‘unreasonable behaviour’ instead of ‘adultery’ on the divorce petition.
+Currently, the spouse submitting a divorce application (known as the Petitioner) can use ‘unreasonable behaviour’ instead of ‘adultery’ on the divorce petition.

 This is sometimes where it causes a problem for applicants.
 At present, England and Wales don’t have a no-fault divorce system, which means you must apportion blame in order to get a divorce.

-No-fault divorce is planned to be introduced in England and Wales from autumn 2021.
+No-fault divorce is planned to be introduced in England and Wales in Autumn 2021.

 3. Any sexual activity counts as adultery